-When the term 'fifth' is used in music it is usually referring to a perfect fifth.
-A perfect fifth is five staff positions up or down from any other note including the starting note.
-A D up to an A, an E to a B, and an F to a C are all perfect fifths.
-We need to get a little more specific and say that a perfect fifth is seven semitones, or half-steps away.
-We say this because a perfect fifth up from B is not an F, but instead an F#.
-Sometimes a perfect fourth (five semitones/half-steps away) is used instead of fifth.
-Starting on any note.
-A fourth can easily replace a fifth because a fourth down, and a fifth up (or vise versa) will land on the same note. |
+When the term 'fifth' is employed in music, it typically refers to a perfect fifth.
+A perfect fifth is a span of five staff positions above or below any given note, including the starting note itself.
+For instance, D to A, E to B, and F to C are all perfect fifths.
+To be more precise, a perfect fifth spans seven semitones or half-steps.
+This clarification is necessary as a perfect fifth up from B yields an F#, not an F. On occasion, a perfect fourth (equivalent to five semitones or half-steps) is used interchangeably with the fifth.
+This is possible since starting on any note, a fourth can readily replace a fifth because descending by a fourth and ascending by a fifth (or vice versa) will culminate in the same note. |

 Memorizing the circle of fifths can seem like a difficult task, and having to count seven semitones for each note is even harder.
 Luckily string players have an easy cheat sheet right at their finger tips.
 Our strings are a perfect fifth apart!
 Bass strings are a perfect fourth, but as discussed earlier, if you just reverse the steps a perfect fourth, and perfect fifth will be the same note.